Decoy effect: Measurement

 The decoy effect is usually measured by comparing the frequency of choice of the target, A in the absence of the decoy, C, compared with when the decoy is present in the consideration set.
 The decoy effect can also be measured as how much more a consumer is ready to pay to choose the target rather than the competitor.

 Debate

 Some research suggests that the attraction effect does not appear in realistic purchasing scenarios, for example when options are presented graphically, or when the target and the competitor are not exactly of the same value.

 The original authors had to underline again that the attraction effect occurs only if the consumer is close to indifference between the target and the competitor, if both dimensions of the products (in our example, price and storage capacity) are about as important as each other to the consumer, if the decoy is not too undesirable, and if the dominance relation is easy to identify.
-A recent study has indeed confirmed that the attraction effect persists when options are presented graphically, i.e., as scatter plots.
+A recent study has indeed confirmed that the attraction effect persists when options are presented graphically, e.g., as scatter plots.